 I can practically see it unfolding and the coldness of it makes me shudder.

 “Goddamn, that’s bold,” I mutter.

-As we walk back through the development to the rec center, I tell her about a conversation I had with Branden Bullard’s younger brother, Matt, back in July.
+As we walk back through the development to the rec center, I tell her about a conversation I had with Branden Bullard’s younger brother, Pat Wooten, back in July.